michalgerhat/fimme-admin/README.md

 * Display connections on a map.
 * Display active users (maybe).
 * Backend overhaul.
 This was made as a standalone app because of time constraints.
 It could be better made if it was a part of Fimme-server itself.
-* Communication over HTTP (maybe).
-Use of WebSocket is debatable in this case.
+* Communication over HTTP.
+Use of WebSocket is not ideal in this case.
 Again, it was used to save time - the WS protocol was already made for the client app.
 It could provide some real-time functionality (such as displaying active users), but other than that HTTP would be better.